Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Articulated Knee Model and Tendon Hammer.md

 **A spare plastic skeleton leg, now with added ligaments.** - Come and see the complexity behind how your knee works!

-Last initially checked on 2023-01-20 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on 2022-02-09 by Jessica Trevelyan (jet81@cam.ac.uk)
+Last initially checked on 2023-01-20 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on 2023-01-31 by Jamie Barrett (jb2369@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->